Online Therapy and Mental Health: How Does BetterHelp Work?

 How does online therapy compare to in-person therapy?

 While some people may prefer in-person therapy, others might prefer to communicate with a licensed therapist from home or a place where they feel comfortable.
 With BetterHelp, individuals can still have face-to-face contact with their therapist if they choose video calls instead of audio calls or live chat.
-Online therapy may allow people to combine these modalities according to their evolving needs and preferences.
+Online counseling and therapy may allow people to combine these modalities according to their evolving needs and preferences.

-They can also reach out to their therapist anytime via in-app messaging and the therapist will respond as soon as they can.
+They can also reach out to their therapist anytime via in-app messaging, and the therapist will respond as soon as they can.
 This feature may be especially valuable on days when individuals experience significant emotional distress, as they can send a message about what they’re feeling in the moment instead of waiting until their next therapy session.

 Effectiveness of online therapy and in-person therapy